Citizens former Manufactured

 Community Air Monitoring Plan Summary

-Backfilling second phase of Parcel 1 soil remediation area.
+Excavation of third phase of Parcel 1 soil remediation area and installation of bracing.

 National Grid will provide updates as the work at the site proceeds.
 For more information, please leave a message on our hotline at (718) 982-7349, email us at firstname.lastname@example.org